Hey Framers, what do you think of this?

 I’ll be curious to see this actual research come out so we can check out the methodology, but based upon the range of messages I’ve seen on the science of environmentalism, I welcome a call for less idiotic and hysterical coverage.
 At the very least I think it makes people disbelieve legitimate information about threats to the environment.
 For a lengthier article from Hulme see this one from the BBC, or some of his other writings.
 I think he’s got a point about the message, and if the research really shows that the messages have to be framed differently, then it’s something we should consider when we write about the science of climate change.

-8 thoughts on “Hey Framers, what do you think of this?”
+8 responses to “Hey Framers, what do you think of this?”

 1. He says extravagated claims simply generate a feeling of helplessness in the public.